Getting Started With Reloading on a Budget:

 Direct Download Link - Part 4 (87 MB)

 Here we see all the steps put together in one video.
-Miss BHC here is making a box of 50 rounds.
+Mrs. BHC here is making a box of 50 rounds.
 We catch her at various points during each phase of reloading.
 Again, the example ammunition is .38 Special.

 Direct Download Link (104MB)